mosip/documentation/docs/architecture/features.md

   * OTP
   * Biometric

-With e-Signet version 1.0, we have added a `Refresh` button to display the new list of connected devices.
+With e-Signet version 1.0, we have added a `Refresh` button to display the list of newly connected devices.

 ### Wallet based authentication